drobb2020/one-thing/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_
+This is a simple demo application for first-time react developers.
+I did not take this project live.
+It does not have any backend storage and can handle only one task at a time (hence one thing).

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- ROADMAP -->
 ## Roadmap

-* [X] Add Changelog
-* [X] Add back to top links
-* [ ] Add Additional Templates w/ Examples
-* [ ] Add "components" document to easily copy & paste sections of the readme

-See the [open issues](https://github.com/drobb2020/drobb-README-template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/drobb2020/one-thing/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>